JMitchTech/JMitchTech/README.md

 ![James Mitchell](james_banner.png)

 Hi, I'm James.
-A U.S. Army veteran and system administrator based in Pennsylvania (relocating from California), building a modern portfolio across infrastructure, security, and software development.
+A U.S. Army veteran and system administrator based in California, building a modern portfolio across infrastructure, security, and software development.
 I got my foundation in enterprise IT through military service and have been expanding those skills ever since — currently learning by building